-- Examinations: There will be one in-class 50-minute midterm, scheduled on Wednesday, October 17. and a 2.5 hour final exam in December, The date of the final examination will be announced by the Registar later in the term.
+• Examinations: There will be one in-class 50-minute midterm, scheduled on Wednesday, February 13. and a 2.5 hour final exam in April.
+The date of the final examination will be announced by the Registar later in the term.
 All examinations will be strictly closed-book: no formula sheets, calculators, electronic devices, or other aids will be allowed.
-Attendance at the final examination is required, so be careful about making other committments (such as travel) before this date is confirmed.
-Please take this seriously.
-In the past, the final exam in this course has been scheduled as late as Dec.
-21.) - WebWork: WebWork problem sets will be assigned weekly.
+Attendance at the final examination is required, so please do not make other commitments (such as travel) before this date is confirmed.

+- WebWork: WebWork problem sets will be assigned weekly.
 In order for your grades to be recorded properly, you have to access problem sets through Canvas.
-The first problem set (not graded) will be an introduction to WebWork, for those who have not used it previously.
-To allow for minor illnesses, technical difficulties with WebWork, etc.), the WebWork part of your grade will be 110% of your total WebWork score^{}, so that you can miss almost 10% of WebWork and still get full credit. (^{}If this is more than 10 points, your WebWork score will be 10.) - Written homework assignments: tentatively, there will be 4 assignments, due on Fridays, September 21, October 5, November 2, and November 16.
+To allow for minor illnesses, technical difficulties with WebWork, etc., the WebWork part of your grade will be 110% of your total WebWork score^{}, so that you can mis s almost 10% of WebWork and still get full credit. (^{}If this is more than 10 points, your WebWork score will be 10.) - Written homework assignments: tentatively, there will be 4 assignments, due on Wednesdays, January 16, January 30, March 6, and March 20.
 These problem sets will have only 3-4 questions, but that will include proofs, and you will be graded both on the correctness of your mathematics and on the quality of your mathematical writing.
 For full credit, you will need to present complete and well written explanations; the correct answer alone will not be sufficient.
-Mathematical writing, and especially proof writing, will be addressed explicitly in class.
+Mathematical writing, and especially proof writing, will be addressed explicitly in class .
 Each assignment will be posted at least a week in advance.
-The homeworks are to be handed in at the beginning of class.
+The assignments are to be handed in at the beginning of class.
 If you cannot come to class, you may drop off your homework in MATH 200 before it is due.
 Late assignments will not be accepted.
 To allow for minor illnesses and other emergencies, the lowest homework score will be dropped.